tbcThomas/c95-base-theme/readme.txt

 This theme resets the WordPress environment and prepares it for smooth operation of Elementor.

 Screenshot's images & icons are licensed under: Creative Commons (CC0), https://creativecommons.org/publicdomain/zero/1.0/legalcode

+= 1.2.0 - 07-01-2025 =
+* Function to automatically uncheck Elementor Notes for Users

 = 1.1.0 - 07-01-2025 =
 * Layout Template taxonomy added in functions